vatesfr/xen-orchestra/docs/docs/backups.md

 #### Execute a script

-If a VM has the tag **xo-backup-healthcheck-xenstore** during a backup health check, then XO will wait for a script to change the value of the xenstore `vm-data/xo-backup-health-check` key to be either `success` or `failure`.
+If a VM has the tag **xo-backup-health-check-xenstore** during a backup health check, then XO will wait for a script to change the value of the xenstore `vm-data/xo-backup-health-check` key to be either `success` or `failure`.

 In case of `failure`, it will mark the health check as failed, and will show the (optional) message contained in `vm-data/xo-backup-health-check-error`